bozoten/InfGithubStorage/README.md

 ## Important Notes
 - **This is purely a meme project**.
 Do not use this for serious or large-scale storage purposes.
-- The storage capacity is limited by GitHub's commit history limits and your own Personal Access Token’s permissions.
+- The storage capacity is unlimited theoretically.
 - You might want to tweak the commit size limits and GitHub API requests to optimize performance for larger files.

 ## License